sonocotta/mouse-whisperer/README.md

 ## How to use it

+Mouse Whisperer comes preloaded with software.
+Simply insert it into USB socket, no drivers needed.
+Touch the edge of the board to switch it off, touch again to sswitch it back on.

+If you wish to update software to your taste see information below.

 ### Using Platformio and included sample firmware

 Samples code in this repo provided as Platformio project, please follow the official Platformio [installation guide](https://platformio.org/install) first.